Myster-Ts-RPGs/Thellade-World/01 Campaign/01 World/03 Regions/02 Abyssal Plane/Gaping Maw of Xal'garon.md

 ## Overview
 > [!quote]+ Regional Theme
 > *“Where sand meets stone, and roots grasp the sky.”*

 A vast ocean dotted with islands and twisted coral towers.
+A vast ocean with island temples rising from a madness-filled abyss.

 ## Geography